Research Focus: Biomechanics and Neural Control of the Musculoskeletal System, Focusing on the Human Head and Neck System

 Lab: McCoy South 206 & 210 (Tel: 509-335-7793)

 Biomechanics and neural control of the musculoskeletal system, utilizing anatomically-based models complemented with experimental data.
-Most of my research is focused on the human head and neck system.
+Most of my research is focused on the human head and neck system, addressing areas such as ergonomics, concussion, whiplash injury and gender differences in neck biomechanics.
+My goal is to apply the knowledge gained from modeling and experiments to improve the prevention, diagnosis and treatment of neck musculoskeletal disorders.

 Specific Research Projects